kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 ![Other configuration parameters](attach/mongodb-log-appender7.png)

-Now click <b>Add</b> button on the top of the screen to create and deploy appender.
+Now click **Add** button on the top of the screen to create and deploy appender.

 ![Add button](attach/mongodb-log-appender8.png)